GAN Inversion: A Survey: Applications

 \subsection{Image Manipulation}

-Given an image $x$, we want to edit certain regions by manipulating its latent codes $\z$ and obtain the manipulated ${\mathbf{z^{\prime}}}$ of the target image ${x^{\prime}}$ by linearly transforming the latent representation from a trained GAN model $G$.
+Given an image $x$, we want to edit certain regions by varying its latent codes $\z$ and obtain ${\mathbf{z^{\prime}}}$ of the target image ${x^{\prime}}$ by linearly transforming the latent representation from a trained GAN model $G$.
 This can be formulated in the framework of GAN inversion as the operation of adding a scaled difference vector:

 where $\n$ is the normal direction corresponding to a particular semantic in the latent space, and $\alpha$ is the step for manipulation.
 In other words, if a latent code is moved in a certain direction, then the semantics contained in the output image should vary accordingly.
-For example, Xu~\etal~\cite{xu2021ghfeat} use a hierarchical encoder to obtain the sampled features, matching between the learned GH-Feat with the internal representation of the StyleGAN generator and leading to high-fidelity global and local editing results from multiple levels.
-Voynov~\etal~\cite{voynov2020latent} gradually determine the direction corresponding to the background removal or background blur without changing the foreground.
-In~\cite{shen2020interpreting}, Shen~\etal~achieve single and multiple facial attribute manipulation by projecting and orthogonalizing different vectors.
+For example, Voynov~\etal~\cite{voynov2020latent} gradually determine the direction corresponding to the background removal or background blur without changing the foreground.
+Shen~\etal~\cite{shen2020interpreting} achieve single and multiple facial attribute manipulation by projecting and orthogonalizing different vectors.
 Recently, Zhu~\etal~\cite{zhu2020indomain} perform semantic manipulation by either decreasing or increasing the semantic degree.
 Both methods~\cite{shen2020interpreting,zhu2020indomain} use a projection strategy to search for the semantic direction $\n$.